Andyfe00/SolidWorks-Mechanical-Designs/README.md

 This repository contains three mechanical assemblies modeled in **SolidWorks**:
 a **Scissor Jack (Hydraulic Lift)**, a **Rocker-Bogie Rover** and the complete **mechanical and control design of an automatic palletizing system** that organizes and stacks heavy boxes onto pallets using **hydraulic and pneumatic actuators**.
 The systems were fully modeled in CAD and analyzed for mechanical performance, pneumatic/hydraulic sizing, and electrical integration.
 Each project includes all its individual parts, assemblies, and rendered previews.

+> ⚠️ Academic Disclaimer
+> This project was developed by **Andrés Felipe Porras Córdoba** as part of the
+> modules at **Universidad Militar Nueva Granada (2017–2021)**.
+> The content is shared for educational and portfolio purposes only.
+> No proprietary or restricted university materials are included.